0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ### Security Group

-Our product configuration in the AWS Marketplace already have set all the ports that need to be open for the product to work.
+Our product configuration in the AWS Marketplace already has set all the ports that need to be open for the product to work.
 But if for whatever reason the correct Security Group is not created by AWS, bellow you can find a list and descriptions of all the ports needed:

 - `22` over `TCP` for remote managment.
 - `443` over `TCP` for VPN connections.